 WRITE UP :

-Please submit your ideas for an invention that can better lives, before April 17th, 2017 to ipday@iitm.ac.in.
+Please submit your ideas for an invention that can better lives, before April 17th, 2017 to ipday@wmail.iitm.ac.in.
 Submissions must contain the following information-

 1. Define the problem that you would like to solve in 150 words or less.
 Briefly mention